20 Tips For Better Sleep

-- No caffeine, alcohol or high sugar food items before bed.
+- No caffeine, alcohol, or high-sugar food items before bed.

-- Remove makeup, shower, brush and floss your teeth.
+- Remove makeup, shower, brush, and floss your teeth.
 I love jumping into bed feeling clean.

 - Tidy up the home.
-Clean home = clean mind.
+Clean home = a clean mind.
 I love being able to start a new day with a clean palette.
 I can start on my daily projects instead of cleaning.